-These snakes resemble black worms in Thailand.
+These snakes resemble thin black worms in Thailand.
 They have a lot of energy when you pick one up.
-You will likely find them in soil in your potted plants or climbing up through your drain in your restroom.
+You will likely find them in the soil in your potted plants or climbing up through your drain in your restroom.

-Brahminy Blind Snakes are completely harmless.
+Brahminy Blind Snakes are completely harmless, though they may bite.

 Ramphotyphlops braminus (Brahminy Blind Snake)